German Institute for Economic Research: Co-operations

 A broad range of predominantly external Research Directors, Research Professors and Research Affiliates research along with the employees of DIW Berlin.
 They co-operate for a specific time, perform cross sectional tasks, care about scientific surveys (such as diploma thesis, dissertations) and release important pulses for the institute.

-The DIW is also part of the Leibniz Association, (Leibniz-Gemeinschaft), a collection of non-university research institutes in Germany.
+The DIW is also part of the Leibniz Association (Leibniz-Gemeinschaft), a collection of non-university research institutes in Germany.
 Along with five other leading institutes, the DIW publishes a joint report on the state of the German economy, the Gemeinschaftsdiagnose (Joint Economic Forecast).

 Financing

 More than half of the institute's budget is derived from public grants, which DIW Berlin receives as research funding from the State of Berlin and the Federal Government in equal parts.
 This sum is supplemented by income from projects, research contracts with third parties, trustee memberships and donations.
 Because of its financial structure DIW Berlin is member of the Leibniz Association (WGL).

 In 2022, news media reported critically about payments made by Uber to prominent academics and highlighted the role of a consultancy arm of DIW.
-DIW, in collaboration with Justus Haucap, had agreed to produce a study on “consumer benefits from a liberalisation of the German taxi market”, for what a news leak suggested was a fee of €48,000 plus VAT.
+DIW, in collaboration with Justus Haucap, had agreed to produce a study on "consumer benefits from a liberalisation of the German taxi market", for what a news leak suggested was a fee of €48,000 plus VAT.
 Haucap launched the report at events for influencers and politicians in Berlin.

 Publications

-Dissemination of information is fundamental to DIW Berlin.
-As a leading economic research institute, it seeks to supply the wider public with up-to-date economic and structural data, forecasts, research reports, and services in the field of quantitative economics.
-Research results are presented in the institute's own publications and in publications edited in co-operation with the institute.
+DIW Berlin is an economic research institute that supplies the public with economic and structural data, forecasts, research reports, and services in quantitative economics.
+Research results are presented in the institute's own publications and in publications edited in cooperation with the institute.